 Seiser Alm/Alpe Di Siusi

 There are several things you will want to know before heading out to Alpe Di Siusi.
-Firstly there are over 900 hiking trails here hitting every length and level if difficulty.
+First, there are over 900 hiking trails here hitting every length and level if difficulty.
 Second, there is absolutely no driving in Seiser Alm, you must take either a cable car or a bus up to the actual meadow area.
-There is a large parking lot near Adler Lodge at the upper Ortisei (this is the location you will want to look up with your GPS).
-It is a little misleading because there are narrow roads you can see winding through the hillsides, but you will be slapped with a heavy fine if you try to drive them yourself.
+If you ask 10 different people you will get 10 different answers.

 Seceda Ridgeline Hike

 This is one of the Dolomites hikes that requires taking a cable car up to the actual trail.
 You CAN hike from the bottom, but it is going to take you forever and should only be done by experienced hikers.

 The Gondolas are quite pricey but totally worth it to save a ton of time and effort.
 The Seceda Ridgeline is easily one of the most recognizable locations in the Dolomites.
 We had dreamed about coming here for as long as we can remember, and the view took our breath away!

 You will 100% want to take the Gondola from Furnes station.
 This will bring you right up to the Seceda Ridge and you will only have a 10-minute hike to some of the best views in the Dolomites.
 That being said, the Furnes station isn’t open all year and if there is a lot of snow from the previous winter, may not open until mid-June.